Dragging up Islam

 While the documentary may be insightful and valid, it’s entirely unhelpful.

 And what a reaction it received.
-Half of Twitter are stoking the flames of hell in readiness for Asifa, while the other half adamantly declare that although they’re Muslim, they’re not gay.
+Half of Twitter are stoking the flames of hell for Asifa while the other half adamantly declare that although they’re Muslim, they’re not gay.

 I’m ridiculously, bone weary of Islam once again being split into such glaring binaries.
 ISIS runaway, oppressed women, beaten wives and now, we’ve just added drag queen to that list.